MrAres095/Dis.AI/README.md

 Dis.AI is a Discord bot that enables users to create and customize chatbots on their Discord servers.
 It is powered by OpenAI's powerful API, which makes it easy to have intelligent and natural conversations with users.

 ## Features
-- Support for multiple chatbots on a single Discord server
+- Multiple chatbots on a single Discord server
 - Fully customizable parameters for each chatbot, including prompt, temperature, penalties, and more
 - Full control over chatbot outputs, including the ability to insert your own example messages for better prompting.
-- Can recognize usernames and be tailored to multi-user conversations
+- Recognizes usernames and be tailored to multi-user conversations